avdfo/PHYS_549_package/SR-CNN/README.md

 * Matplotlib 3.1.1

 The code can also run in Tensorflow 2 environment, as long as eager execution is suppressed.

+## Credits
+* The package is adapted from <a href="https://github.com/YeongHyeon/Super-Resolution_CNN">YeongHyeon's implementation of SR-CNN</a> in order to perform denoising and fine feature extraction on angle-resolved photoemission spectroscopy (ARPES) data.

 ## Reference
 [1] Image Super-Resolution Using Deep Convolutional Networks, Chao Dong et al., https://ieeexplore.ieee.org/abstract/document/7115171/